VISIONAI/VMXdocs/docs/index.md

 # VMX Documentation

+Welcome to the VMX Documentation pages.
+VMX is a web-based object recognition server made by vision.ai.

+---

+# About VMX

 The VMX Object Detection Engine comes with a highly-optimized visual object detection algorithm engineered for speed, accuracy, and